tpokorra/user_cas/README.md

 5. Adjust the settings for the `user_cas` folder according to your webserver setup.
 6. Access the platform web interface with a locally created platform user with admin privileges.
 7. Access the administrations panel => Apps and enable the **CAS user and group backend** app.
-8. Access the administration panel => Authentication (Security on Nextcloud) and configure the app.
+8. Access the administration panel => Security and configure the app.

 4\.
 Advanced – GIT clone with composer: